calvinsimms/Workout/README.md

 **Calendar**

-* Calendar view using `UICalendarView` via UIKit integration
+* Calendar view using a custom built calendar
 * Display sample events on calendar
 * Select dates and view associated events